ShawnKoga/intermediate-sql-queries-afternoon/README.md

 <br />

 1. From the `Track` table find a unique list of all `Composer`s.
+SELECT DISTINCT Composer
+FROM Track

 2. From the `Invoice` table find a unique list of all `BillingPostalCode`s.
+SELECT DISTINCT BillingPostalCode
+FROM Invoice

 3. From the `Customer` table find a unique list of all `Company`s.
+SELECT DISTINCT Company
+FROM Customer

 <details>